 - Describe how to give a final presentation of your decoration scheme.

-- 24/7 access to expertly prepared online course materials — lessons and HD video
+- 24/7 access to online course materials — prepared by experts in the field

 - One-to-one feedback from a professional interior designer — there to help you improve

-- Access to our student forum — an online community to discuss courses, get answers to your questions, and share your work
+- Discuss courses — get answers to your questions, and share your work in the student forum

 A career in this field may require you to meet certain licensing, training, and other requirements that can vary by vocation and state.
 You should check with your state, local government and/or licensing board to find out which requirements may be applicable in your state.
 Click here for contact information on state licensing/regulatory boards and certain professional licensing information.